Dmitry-Skachkov/SB/FEATURES.md

  * Electric field close to the surface of semiconductor
  * Polarization close to the surface of semiconductor
  * charge redistribution for conducting electrons and holes
- * charge distribution due to metal induced gap states (MIGS)
+ * charge distribution due to metal induced gap states (MIGS) and surface induced gap states (SIGS)
  * electrostatic potential (Schottky potential) and electric field due to charge redistribution

 ## Geometry